Grover Cleveland: States admitted to the Union

-1896 election and retirement (1897–1908)
+Election of 1896 and retirement (1897–1908)

-Cleveland's agrarian and silverite enemies gained control of the Democratic Party in 1896, repudiated his administration and the gold standard, and nominated William Jennings Bryan on a free-silver platform.
+Cleveland's agrarian and silverite enemies took control of state Democratic parties over the course of his second term, such that Cleveland's pro-gold ideology was marginalized outside of urban areas in solidly Democratic states such as Arkansas.
+They gained control of the national Democratic Party in 1896, repudiated his administration and the gold standard, and nominated William Jennings Bryan on a free-silver platform.
 Cleveland silently supported the Gold Democrats' third-party ticket that promised to defend the gold standard, limit government, and oppose high tariffs, but he declined their nomination for a third term.
-The party won only 100,000 votes in the general election, and William McKinley, the Republican nominee, triumphed easily over Bryan.
+The party won only 100,000 votes in the general election, and William McKinley, the Republican nominee, triumphed over Bryan.
 Agrarians nominated Bryan again in 1900.
 In 1904, the conservatives, with Cleveland's support, regained control of the Democratic Party and nominated Alton B. Parker.

 After leaving the White House on March 4, 1897, Cleveland lived in retirement at his estate, Westland Mansion, in Princeton, New Jersey.
+He was elected to the American Philosophical Society in 1897.
 For a time, he was a trustee of Princeton University, and was one of the majority of trustees who preferred the dean Andrew Fleming West's plans for the Graduate School and undergraduate living over those of Woodrow Wilson, then president of the university.
 Cleveland consulted occasionally with President Theodore Roosevelt (1901–1909) but was financially unable to accept the chairmanship of the commission handling the Coal Strike of 1902.
 Cleveland still made his views known in political matters.
 In a 1905 article in The Ladies Home Journal, Cleveland weighed in on the women's suffrage movement, writing that "sensible and responsible women do not want to vote.
 The relative positions to be assumed by men and women in the working out of our civilization were assigned long ago by a higher intelligence."

 In 1906, a group of New Jersey Democrats promoted Cleveland as a possible candidate for the United States Senate.
-The incumbent, John F. Dryden, was not seeking re-election, and some Democrats felt that the former president could attract the votes of some disaffected Republican legislators who might be drawn to Cleveland's statesmanship and conservatism.
+The incumbent, John F. Dryden, was not seeking reelection, and some Democrats felt that the former president could attract the votes of some disaffected Republican legislators who might be drawn to Cleveland's statesmanship and conservatism.

 Death

-Cleveland's health had been declining for several years, and in the autumn of 1907 he fell seriously ill.
+Cleveland's health had been declining for several years, and in the autumn of 1907, he fell seriously ill.
 In 1908, he suffered a heart attack and died on June 24 at age 71 in his Princeton residence.
 His last words were, "I have tried so hard to do right."
-He is buried in the Princeton Cemetery of the Nassau Presbyterian Church.
+He is buried at Princeton Cemetery of the Nassau Presbyterian Church.